Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 - Implement populating the transposition tables
 - Implement the derivations stage
 - With skyhook code now removed, the code properly enciphers the book's example message
+- Improve code and handling to better reflect what's been learned

 # Keys
 Book states four keys: